jzenn/NeuralStyleTransfer/README.md

 ### References

 [1] L. Gatys, A. Ecker, and M. Bethge.
 Texture synthesis using convolutional neural networks.
 In Conference on Neural Information Processing Systems (NIPS), 2015.

+[2] A. Gretton, K. Borgwardt, M. Rasch, B. Schölkopf, and A. Smola.
+A kernel two-sample test.
+J. Mach.
+Learn.
+Res., 2012.